 A critical platform for those working creatively within addiction, the criminal justice system, homelessness and mental health.
 Supported using public funding by the National Lottery through Arts Council England, and by ICCE, TCCE and C4CC.

-1500 of these FREE Critical Tool Kits have been downloaded so far.
+2000 of these FREE Critical Tool Kits have been downloaded.
 They will help you explore six key themes currently affecting the relationship between art and addiction, homelessness, mental health and the criminal justice system.
 They will help you think more critically about the relationship between art and rehabilitation, challenge current conventions and improve your practice.

 Click on a description to download each tool kit…